Plaud-AI/plaud-sdk/README.md

 ## System Architecture

 - **PLAUD SDK**: A software development kit enabling third-party applications to integrate with PLAUD's AI-powered hardware and software services
-- **Client Host App**: Your application that integrates the PLAUD SDK to access PLAUD's hardware and software services
+- **Client Host App**: The client's app that integrates the PLAUD SDK to access PLAUD's hardware and software services
 - **PLAUD Template App**: A pre-built template app provided by PLAUD, enabling enterprises to rapidly customize and deploy private-branded solutions via APIs and Apps

 <p align="center">